Other name Margarete Heymann, Margarete Heymann-Löbenstein, Margarete Heymann-Marks, Grete Marks

 Died London, England

-Margaret Marks was born Cologne, Germany and worked in Berlin.
-Marks studied as a ceramicist under Itten at the Bauhaus and went on to establish a pottery factory with her first husband, Gustav Loebenstein, in 1923 and exported these progressive designs to well-known Heal's and Liberty in England.
-After her husband's death in 1928, Marks continued running the factory until 1934, when the Nazis forced her to sell it, far below its value, to a Nazi Party member.
-Marks left for Britain in 1936, helped by Ambrose Heal's export manager.
-Initially working for Minton Pottery among others, Marks produced her own radical, avant-garde designs but they were not as well received by a conservative British audience.
-She never managed to rekindle the commercial success of her German years, although she continued to create and paint until a few years before her death.
+Margaret Marks was born Cologne, Germany and studied as a ceramicist under Itten at the Bauhaus, going on to establish a highly successful pottery factory with her first husband, Gustav Loebenstein, in 1923, from which her progressive designs were exported to prestigious clients including Heal's and Liberty in England.
+After her husband's death in 1928, Marks continued running the factory until 1934, when the Nazis forced her to sell it, far below its value, to a member of the party.
+Marks left for Britain in 1936, helped by her connections to Ambrose Heal's export manager.
+Initially, she worked for Minton Pottery, among others, where she continued to produced her own radical, avant-garde designs but was unable to recapture her earlier success with a more conservative British audience.
+Marks continued her creative career concentrating on painting, drawing and lithography, although she remains best-known for her ceramics.
 Exhibitions of her work have been held at the Burslem School of Art (1937), solo shows at the Bloomsbury Gallery (1938), Redfern Gallery (1954), Roland, Browse & Delbanco (1956); Ben Uri (1979), and Hael Pottery (Velten, ner Berlin, 2006).
 A joint exhibition with Pamina Liebert-Mahrenholz was held at the Boundary Gallery, London (September 2008).
 Her work is held in collections in Berlin (including the Bauhaus Archiv), Brandenburg, New York, Illinois, Munich, London (British Museum, V&A, Royal Festival Hall, Ben Uri), Kendal (Abbot Hall) and Stoke (Stoke-on-Trent Museum).